JamesWanglf/face_recognition_v2/README.md

 # face_recognition_v2
+## Prerequisite
+1. Install Nvidia drivers on ubuntu-18.04 machine.
+2. Install CUDA toolkit 10.2.
+3. Install cudnn8.2.1.
+4. Install PostgreSQL
+   - After install PostgreSQL, please set password for default user 'postgresql'.
+Otherwise, you can create a new user with password.
+   - Create database 'FaceRecognition'.
+You can use the name what you want.
+   This user credential and database name will be used later.
 ## Installation
-I recommend you to use cuda 10.2 and cudnn 8.0.x.
 1. ```conda create -n face-recognition-v2 python=3.8```
 2. ```conda activate face-recognition-v2```
 3. ```pip install --upgrade pip```
 4. ```sudo-apt install libpq-dev```
 5. ```pip install -r requirements.txt```
 6. ```pip install -r requirements_dev.txt```
   Please pay attention to the version of onnxruntime-gpu.
-Please install suitable version of onnxruntime according to the versions of cuda and cudnn,you can find the table by the link: https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html
+Please install suitable version of onnxruntime according to the versions of cuda and cudnn,you can find the table by the link: https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html.
+If you go through this guide, you can ignore this attention.
 7. ```pip install torch==1.9.0+cu102 torchvision==0.10.0+cu102 torchaudio==0.9.0 -f https://download.pytorch.org/whl/torch_stable.html```
 8. ```git clone https://github.com/JamesWanglf/face_recognition_v2.git```
 9. For face detection node, please download the model.